Docker usage

 COPY /app/.moon/docker/sources .

-# Run something
+# Build something (optional)

 RUN moon run <project>:<task>